sarahxj/sarahxj.github.io/index.md

 ## Publications

-**Jiang, S.**, Roy, A., Halverson, S., et al. Revisitingε Eridani with NEID: Identifying New Activity-Sensitive Lines in a Young
+**Jiang, S.**, Roy, A., Halverson, S., et al., "Revisitingε Eridani with NEID: Identifying New Activity-Sensitive Lines in a Young
-K Dwarf Star. *Submitted to AJ.*
+K Dwarf Star," AJ, in press.

 ## Outreach and Community Involvement